Rabbid76/graphics-snippets/documentation/projection_and_depth.md

         };
     }

-At Perspective Projection, the Z component is calcualted by the **rational function**:
+At Perspective Projection, the Z component is calculated by the **rational function**:

     z_ndc = ( -z_eye * (f+n)/(f-n) - 2*f*n/(f-n) ) / -z_eye